quantop-dungeon/RohdeSchwarzFPC/README.md

 sa = FPC(address='TCPIP0::172.16.10.10::inst0::INSTR')

-# Reads the currently displayed data from the trace no 1
+# Reads the currently displayed data from the trace no 1.
-# of the device.
-The retuned value tr is a dictionary containing
+# The retuned value tr is a dictionary containing the data (1D arrays tr['x']
-# the data (1D arrays tr['x'] and tr['y']) and the axes names
+# and tr['y']) and the axes names and units.
+Usually the returned x is in Hz
-# and units.
-Usually the returned x is in Hz and y is in V^2/Hz.
+# and y is in V^2/Hz.
 tr = sa.get_trace(n=1)

+# Reads the data from the memory trace no 2.
+tr2 = sa.get_trace(n=2, mem=True)

 # Reads the center frequency.
 f = sa.get_cent_freq()